 Later, things take a terrible turn for the worse:

 “Heroin starts to cost more money.
 I need heroin to feel normal.
-I don’t love anymore.
+I don’t love it anymore.
 Now I’m sick.
 I can’t afford the heroin that I need.
-How did $10 used to get me high?
+How did $10 use to get me high?
 Now I need $100.
 That guy that let me try a few lines the first time doesn’t actually deal.
-Oh I need to find a real dealer?
+Oh, I need to find a real dealer?
 This guy is a felon and carries a gun–he can sell me the drug that lets me find love in the world.
-No this isn’t working, I need to quit.
+No, this isn’t working; I need to quit.

 To answer your question, heroin feels nice.
-That’s all, it just feels very nice.
+That’s all; it just feels very nice.
 You can make the rest up for yourself.
-Attach your own half-truths to this drug that will show you the world and for a moment you will feel as clever as Faust.”
-This user’s also states that he sought addiction treatment before a deadly downward spiral.
+Attach your own half-truths to this drug that will show you the world, and for a moment, you will feel as clever as Faust.”
+This user also states that he sought addiction treatment before a deadly downward spiral.

-His experience is common among heroin users because Heroin acts on your neurological system.
-Most start out thinking it is clean, warm, helpful and wonderful.
+His experience is common among heroin users because the drug acts on your neurological system.
+Most start out thinking it is clean, warm, helpful, and wonderful.
 In time, however, heroin begins to take more away from you than you gain from it.
-It takes your money, your time, your attention, your affection and, sometimes, your life.
-If you feel like you have an opioid dependence to heroin, and you feel like it is time for a change, call the Waismann Method® Rapid Opiate Detox Center.
+It takes your money, time, attention, affection, and, sometimes, your life.
+If you are struggling with opioid addiction and feel like it is time for a change, call the Waismann Method® Rapid Opiate Detox Center.
 We can help you rediscover the warm afterglow of life without the high on heroin with our advanced addiction treatment.